romi/romi-robots-docs/docs/training/index.md

 ## Workshop

-- IPPN Anger 2023: :material-school-outline: Learn how to [create virtual plants](lpy.md) with L-Py.
+- IPPN Angers 2023: :material-school-outline: material used and presented to the 2023 IPPN workshop in Angers, France.